El Al Flight 1862: Health issues

 Studies were suggested to be undertaken on the symptoms of the affected survivors and service personnel, but for several years, these suggestions were ignored on the basis that no practical reason would lead one to believe in any link between the health symptoms of the survivors and the Bijlmer crash site.
-In 1997, an expert testified in the Israeli parliament that dangerous products would have been released during combustion of the depleted uranium in the tail of the Boeing 747. - an eventuality given consideration, but ruled out as improbable, in the Netherlands Air Safety Board's 1994 final report of the accident.
+In 1997, an expert testified in the Israeli parliament that dangerous products would have been released during combustion of the depleted uranium in the tail of the Boeing 747—an eventuality given consideration, but ruled out as improbable, in the Netherlands Air Safety Board's 1994 final report of the accident.

 The first studies on the symptoms reported by survivors, performed by the Academisch Medisch Centrum (AMC), began in May 1998.
 The AMC eventually concluded that up to a dozen cases of autoimmune disorders among the survivors could be directly attributed to the crash, and health notices were distributed to doctors throughout the Netherlands requesting that extra attention be paid to symptoms of autoimmune disorder, particularly if the patient had a link with the Bijlmer crash site.
 Unfortunately, by the time these studies came around, some survivors had already perished, possibly as a result of these autoimmune disorders.
 Another study, performed by the Rijksinstituut voor Volksgezondheid en Milieu, concluded that although toxic products had been released at the time of the crash, the added risks of cancer were small, about one or two additional cases per 10,000 exposed persons.
 The institute also concluded that the chances of uranium poisoning were minimal.

 Cargo

 Soon after the disaster, it was announced that the aircraft had contained fruit, perfumes, and computer components.
 Dutch Minister Hanja Maij-Weggen asserted that she was certain that it contained no military cargo.

 The survivors' health complaints following the crash increased the number of questions about the cargo.
-In 1998, El Al spokesman Nachman Klieman publicly revealed that 190L of dimethyl methylphosphonate, a CWC schedule 2 chemical, had been included in the cargo.
+In 1998, El Al spokesman Nachman Klieman publicly revealed that 190 litres of dimethyl methylphosphonate, a CWC schedule 2 chemical, had been included in the cargo.
 The chemical is a reagent in the synthesis of sarin and soman nerve gases.
 Israel noted that the chemical had been listed on the cargo manifest in accordance with international regulations, the material was nontoxic, and its intended use was to test the filters of chemical weapon detectors.
 The Dutch foreign ministry confirmed that it had already known about the presence of chemicals on the aircraft.
 The shipment was from a US chemical plant to the Israel Institute for Biological Research under a US Department of Commerce license.
 According to the chemical weapons website CWInfo, the quantity involved was "too small for the preparation of a militarily useful quantity of Sarin, but would be consistent with making small quantities for testing detection methods and protective clothing."